ProtonicGaming/dark-and-darker-matchmaking/README.md

 ### Current Constraints
 * Wait time cap
 * Games can be not-full.
 Possibly one party in a game
-* Max MMR difference between parties to be placed in the same game.
+* Parties with MMR difference above threshold cannot be placed in same game..

 ### Properties
-* Game map rotates (currently like DaD)
+* One map at a time (currently like DaD)
-* System attempts to fill parties and incomplete parties cannot be placed in a game (currently like DaD)
+* System attempts to fill non-full parties and non-full parties cannot be placed in a game (currently like DaD)
     * System will attempt to find another teammate for a duo party queued in trios but if fail to find a teammate cancel matchmaking